 Only a few folks told the story of AI as the enabler that it is – its role as a piece of the problem-solving, or helping a company to meet the unmet need of a customer.
 The reframe is powerful: a higher education consultancy goes from asking “what should we be doing with AI?” to a more customer-driven question: “how do I help a cash-strapped undergrad candidate ascertain their probability of getting into a college so that they don’t have to apply to 100 programs?”
 Maybe AI could be a part of solving that problem.

 Chris Butler speaks to AI as an enabler well, when he says, “In this article, I try to avoid talking about particular technologies or techniques because people don’t care what you use as long as it helps solve a problem.”

 In moving from possibility to profitability, entrepreneurship helps us shift AI….:

-What can I do with AI that was near-impossible without it?
+FROM: What can I do with AI that was near-impossible without it?

-That, plus, how do I make money from it?
+TO: That, plus, how do I make money from it?

 At the AI conference, the conversation centered around “what is this AI product capable of?” “what can it enable me to do that I didn’t think was possible?”
 And yes, AI as a term encompasses a wide range of incredible, mind-blowing capabilities – from language processing and voice recognition to machine learning and neural interface technology (you have to see some of the things CTRL-labs are creating!).
 The possibilities are truly becoming endless, which shifts the hard question from “what is possible?” to “which AI capability brings value to my business?…. will justify the return on investment in AI?”